EngMoheb/Std_Dep/README.md

 ## Tools I Used 🛠️

-- **Excel 365**: Power Query for ETL, PivotTables for analysis and pivot charts for Visualization.
+- **Microsoft Excel**: Power Query for ETL, PivotTables for analysis and pivot charts for Visualization.
 - **Git & GitHub**: Version control and project hosting.
 - **ChatGPT**: Drafted and refined narrative content and advanced analysis.
 - **DeepSeek AI**: Defining questions and selecting key depression factors.
 - **Perplexity**: Rapid research and fact-checking.
 - **Grammarly**: Ensured clear, polished writing.
 - **Sider.ai**: Chating with all the AI Models.
 ---

 ## Next Steps ⏭️

-- **Scale to SQL**: Migrate cleaned data to a relational database for large-scale & to overcome Excel’s row limits and enable advanced querying. .
+- **Scale to SQL**: Migrate cleaned data to a relational database for large-scale & to overcome Excel’s row limits and enable advanced querying.
-- **Advanced BI Tools**: Create interactive dashboards in Power BI or Tableau to visualize real-time depression risk across cohorts..
+- **Advanced BI Tools**: Create interactive dashboards in Power BI or Tableau to visualize real-time depression risk across cohorts.

 ---